raspberrypilearning/astropi-iss-speed/en/step_3.md

 --- task ---

 The function needs to return the time in seconds, as an integer.
-The `datetime` package allows an easy conversion for this.
+The `datetime` package provides an easy conversion for this.

 --- code ---
 ---